Learn

 Read

-A single 0-100 number that answers 'are all the signal layers actually pointing the same way right now?' so you do not have to cross-check four screens before pulling a trigger.
+Trend confluence in one number.
+A single 0-100 score answering 'are all the signal layers pointing the same way right now?' so you do not have to cross-check four screens before pulling a trigger.

 Read

-Smart Money Positioning: Reading the CFTC Commitments of Traders
+COT Report Forex: Reading the Commitments of Traders

 Read